-To provide for the payment of the principal (and redemption price) of, interest on, and Paying Agent fees in respect of the Bonds, the District will maintain a Bond Fund on its books of account as part of its interest and sinking fund.
-The District will credit to the Bond Fund: (i) on the issue date from the proceeds from the sale of the Bonds, an amount equal to the interest accruing on the Bonds from the Dated Date to the issue date, (ii) all receipts of taxes (and penalty and interest thereon) levied to provide for the payment of principal of and interest on (or fees and expenses of the Paying Agent with respect to) the Bonds, (iii) all earnings from the investment of amounts credited to the Bond Fund, and (iv) any other funds of the District deposited to the Bond Fund to pay principal (or redemption price) of or interest on the Bonds.
+To provide for the payment of the principal (and redemption price) of, interest on, and Paying Agent fees in respect of the Bonds, the District will maintain a Debt Service Fund on its books of account.
+The District will credit to the Debt Service Fund: (i) on the issue date from the proceeds from the sale of the Bonds, an amount equal to the interest accruing on the Bonds from the Dated Date to the issue date, (ii) all receipts of taxes (and penalty and interest thereon) levied to provide for the payment of principal of and interest on (or fees and expenses of the Paying Agent with respect to) the Bonds, (iii) all earnings from the investment of amounts credited to the Debt Service Fund, and (iv) any other funds of the District deposited to the Debt Service Fund to pay principal (or redemption price) of or interest on the Bonds.